Dough Journal

 Stop when the dough feels tighter and smoother.
 If it tears badly, let it rest and try again later.

-Hand position demo
+Hand position

 After a good fold set